youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 4: Layouts in Jetpack Compose.md

 **Slot APIs** are a pattern Compose introduces to bring in a layer of customization on top of composables, in this use case, the available Material Components composables.

-**Note:** This section of the codelab is theoretical.
+**com.example.sky.database.Note:** This section of the codelab is theoretical.
 You shouldn't copy the code in here to Android Studio.

 Let's see this with an example: